Best Practices for 360° Videos

 Before beginning your capture, download the project template and select the corresponding level and reference plan you will be using for your capture.
 When moving between floors at the jobsite, make sure to change to the correct level and reference plan in the Capture App prior to recording.

-The Cupix Capture App allows the user to record up to 90 seconds (1.5 minutes) of footage per video capture by default.
-For a longer video capture, the user will need to enable Expert Mode, which allows the user to record up to 7 minutes of footage per video capture.
+The Cupix Capture App allows the user to record up to 40 minutes of footage per video capture by default.

 Set up Jobsite